 Question: “I have a question regarding recommendation letters.
-Should I get recommendation letter from my seniors via email where they send me a self-signed scanned copy of the letter attached as a pdf document without company letterhead paper or is there any other better way to get this done.
-Also, if attaching CV’s of the recommenders is a must, can I use their linkedin CV’s for this purpose?”
+Should I get a recommendation letter from my seniors via email where they send me a self-signed scanned copy of the letter attached as a pdf document without company letterhead paper or is there any other better way to get this done?
+Also, if attaching CV’s of the recommenders is a must, can I use their LinkedIn CV’s for this purpose?”

 PDFs are completely fine

 One of the most convenient methods of sending you a signed Letter of Recommendation is via email.
 Hence, PDF made out of the scanned copy of a signed letter is a completely appropriate document.
 Preferably, this document has to be scanned in colour (and printed by you in colour too).
 Hence, this is the way is highly welcome.

 Letter of Recommendation has to be on headed paper